MichaelCurrin/dev-cheatsheets/cheatsheets/ci-cd/github-actions/persist.md

 ---
 title: Persist
 description: How to reuse a value from one step in a later step or job
 ---

 {% raw %}

-See more info the GH Actions [Setup Go](https://michaelcurrin.github.io/code-cookbook/recipes/ci-cd/github-actions/workflows/go/setup-go.html) section of my Code Cookbooks.
+See more info the GH Actions [Set up Go](https://michaelcurrin.github.io/code-cookbook/recipes/ci-cd/github-actions/workflows/go/setup-go.html) section of my Code Cookbooks.

 ## Using GitHub env file

 From [Environment Variables](https://docs.github.com/en/actions/reference/environment-variables#about-environment-variables) in the docs.

 > You can also use the `GITHUB_ENV` environment file to set an environment variable that the following steps in a workflow can use.
 >
 > The environment file can be used directly by an action or as a shell command in a workflow file using the run keyword.